kuralme/ORB_SLAM3/README.md

 ### TODOs ###

-- [x] Test it with rosbag
+- [x] Tested with rosbag
-- [ ] Test it with real camera and create scripts
+- [ ] Tested with real camera and create scripts
-- [ ] Fix python scripts for better trajectory evaluation (to remove drift)
+- [ ] Fixed python scripts for better trajectory evaluation (to remove drift)

 ### Requirements ###